Laila Shawa: Early life

-Laila Shawa was born in Gaza on 4 April 1940, eight years prior to the Palestinian Nakba and the founding of the State of Israel.
-Shawa was well educated; she attended boarding school at the Leonardo da Vinci Art Institute in Cairo from 1957 to 1958, then went to the Academy of Fine Arts in Rome from 1958 to 1964, while also studying during the summers at the School of Seeing in Salzburg, Austria.
+Laila Shawa was born on 4 April 1940 in Gaza, Mandatory Palestine, eight years prior to the 1948 Nakba and the founding of the State of Israel.
+She had two brothers, Hammam and Aladeen.
+Shawa was well-educated; she attended boarding school at the Leonardo da Vinci Art Institute in Cairo from 1957 to 1958, then went to the Accademia di Belle Arti di Roma in Rome from 1958 to 1964, while also studying during the summers at the School of Seeing in Salzburg, Austria.

 In 1965, after finishing her schooling, Shawa returned to Gaza and directed arts and crafts classes in several refugee camps.
 She then continued to teach an art class for a year with UNESCO's education program.
 She then moved to Beirut, Lebanon in 1967 for a total of nine years and was a full-time painter.
-After the Lebanese Civil War began, she returned to Gaza and with assistance from both her father and husband, Shawa founded the Rashad Shawa Cultural Centre.
-Unfortunately, the center is not currently being used for what it was intended, as a cultural connection to Gaza through exhibitions and galas.
+After the Lebanese Civil War began, she returned to Gaza and with assistance from both her father and husband, Shawa founded the Rashad Shawa Cultural Centre, which opened in 1992 and was destroyed by Israel in 2023.